swilliams/management-philosophy/README.md

 ### Guardrails and VUCA
 There’s a cute acronym I heard before called VUCA.
 It stands for Volatility, Uncertainty, Confusion, and Ambiguity.
 Managers should be removing those, and certainly not introducing them.
 I agree with that, **but**, a certain amount of ambiguity in your life is a good thing — it makes you better when you navigate through it.

 One analogy is that I should be building guardrails around your path.
 You may teeter around, or even cross lane lines… but you won’t careen off a cliff.
-The amount ambiguity also depends on how much experience you have too.
+The amount of allowable ambiguity also depends on how much experience you have too.

 Lastly, you can always ask for more clarity or context.
 If I haven’t provided enough context, please please please ask for more!